ProfessionalsHaveStandardss/ProfessionalsHaveStandardss/README.md

  <p align="center">
-Boundries, please do not cover me!! i dont like it at all and please dont make fun of my typing quirk that i do soemtimes without realizing.
+Boundries, please do not cover me!! i dont like it at all and please dont make fun of my typing quirk that i do sometimes without realizing.
 I cannot help it!
 Dont boop me either <33

   <p align="center">
  im a heavy karkat, sniper, scout kin!
 Not a big fan of doubles unless i say so tbf, if you want way more info about me my strawpage is always an option (wip atm)